Discharge from the Mental Health Act

 - your Nearest Relative,

 You will also be discharged if the section you are under runs out and it is not renewed.

-Being discharged from the Mental Health Act is not the same as being discharged from hospital.
-Even if you are not under section anymore, you might agree to stay in hospital as a voluntary patient (sometimes known as ‘an informal patient’).
+When you are discharged from the Mental Health Act, this isn’t the same as being discharged from hospital.
+Even if you aren’t detained anymore, you might agree to stay in hospital as a voluntary patient.
+This is sometimes known as being ‘an informal patient’.

 Hospital manager reviews

-When you are detained under the Mental Health Act, you can ask the hospital managers to review your detention to see if they can discharge you.
-Ask the staff on the ward for an application form.
+When you are detained under the Mental Health Act, you can ask the Hospital Managers to review your detention.
+This is to see if they can discharge you.
+You can ask the staff on the ward for an application form.
 You could try to get in touch with the ‘Mental Health Act administrator’, who can tell you about the process.

 Who are the hospital managers?

 The name “managers" can be confusing because it does not mean the people who run the hospital.
 The decision is actually made by 3 or more people called “associate managers” or “Mental Health Act managers”.

 Who can ask for a Hospital Managers’ review?